samuellie/stray-tracker/tasks/active_context.md

 - ✅ **Camera Integration**: Added camera dialog component for mobile photo capture in sighting reports
 - ✅ **Gallery Selection**: Created ImageGallerySelector component for selecting images from device gallery on mobile devices
 - ✅ **TanStack Ecosystem**: Full integration of Query, Router, Form, Table, and Virtual packages
-- ✅ **Sightings Hooks**: Created useSightings and useCreateSighting hooks for query and mutation operations
+- ✅ **Sightings Hooks**: Created useSightings (with location filtering) and useCreateSighting hooks for query and mutation operations
 - ✅ **Authentication Flow**: Implemented redirect for unauthenticated users from app layout to home screen
 - ✅ **Landing Page**: Created comprehensive home page with hero section, features, CTAs, and community stats
 - ✅ **UI Enhancement**: Made next and previous buttons floating in the sighting report form for better UX